All he wanted was to work his land in peace, never knowing that what mattered most to him was about to be taken away

 The day she died he went home from the hospital and without a word to anyone loaded his diving gear into the pickup.
 He drove down to the river, fitted-out, and dropped straight off the cut-bank into a deep spot he knew well.
 The water still quite cold in May, he sinking through shadows until his feet touched gravel and loamy run-off from the surrounding vineyards.
 Drowned, gnarled tree roots, a pebbly wall of mud and sunken branches.
 No collecting bag, no gloves.
 He tore at the bank with abrading hands while frightened little salmonids fled and the current carried off clouds of mud and debris, his oxygen going, the light failing, Cotton still looking.

 James Conaway is the author of Napa: The Story of an American Eden and its sequel, The Far Side of Eden, as well as three novels, including The Big Easy.
-This story is excerpted from his forthcoming novel Nose, to be published in March.
+This story is excerpted from his novel Nose, published in March 2013.

 Comments are closed for this post.